Freedom to express individuality

 Formulation of diversity guidelines and provision of relevant training

-We formulated Amuse Diversity Guidelines (Barrier-Free Edition), summarizing measures for creating barrier-free event venues.
+We formulated Amuse Diversity Guidelines (For Accessibility), summarizing measures for creating barrier-free event venues.
 We also hold training sessions and workshops designed to deepen our understanding of people with disabilities and members of the LGBT community, by inviting them as speakers to create better services.
 We will continue to deliver the excitement of entertainment to more people.

 Making effective use of everyone's unique talents to achieve better growth.